monahidalgo/monahidalgo/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/visualstudio/visualstudio-plain.svg" alt="Visual Studio" width="50" height="50" title="IDE"/>
 </p>

-## Detailed Information

-### Mobile App Development
-- **Android:** Platform for developing mobile applications on the Android operating system.
-- **Flutter:** Framework for building natively compiled mobile, web, and desktop applications from a single codebase.

-### Front-End Development
-- **Bootstrap:** Framework for developing responsive and mobile-first websites.
-- **CSS3:** Style sheet language used for describing the presentation of a document written in HTML.
-- **Dart:** Programming language used to build Flutter applications.
-- **HTML5:** Markup language used for structuring and presenting content on the web.
-- **JavaScript:** Programming language used to create dynamic and interactive effects on web pages.
-- **React:** JavaScript library for building user interfaces, particularly single-page applications.
-- **Figma:** Design tool used for UI/UX design and prototyping.

-### Back-End Development
-- **Java:** Programming language used for building enterprise-scale applications.
-- **Node.js:** JavaScript runtime used to build scalable network applications.
-- **PHP:** Server-side scripting language used for web development.
-- **Python:** High-level programming language used for web development, data analysis, artificial intelligence, and more.

-### Database Management
-- **MSSQL:** Relational database management system developed by Microsoft.
-- **Oracle:** Database management system known for its scalability and reliability.

-### Design and Prototyping
-- **Illustrator:** Vector graphics editor used for creating illustrations and design elements.
-- **Photoshop:** Image editing software used for creating and editing raster graphics.

-### Machine Learning and Data Science
-- **PyTorch:** Deep learning framework used for building and training neural networks.
-- **TensorFlow:** Open-source platform for machine learning and deep learning.
-- **OpenCV:** Library of programming functions used for computer vision and machine learning.

 ### API Tools
 - **Postman:** API development tool used for testing and documenting APIs.